TBCX

 LIMITS

 Sanity caps exist for code size (64 MiB), literal/AuxData/exception counts (1M each), string lengths (4 MiB), total serialized output (256 MB), serialization recursion depth (64), total WriteLiteral calls (2M), and total WriteCompiledBlock calls (256K).
+Every raw instruction and metadata reference is validated before ByteCode construction, and unexplained trailing bytes are rejected.
 Exceeding any limit produces an error.

 Nested or reentrant tbcx::load calls are capped at depth 8 per interpreter to prevent runaway recursive loading.